 - Passport for Mac Comes with WD Discovery Software

 What is the For Mac bit about?

-The best bit about the WD My Passport is that it designed for you the Mac user.
+The best bit about the WD My Passport is that it made for you the Mac user.
 What does that mean?

-There is something called HSF+ which is also known as Mac OS Extended (Journaled) file system.
-And the My Passport Mac as supplied ready set up that way.
+There’s something called HSF+ which is also known as Mac OS Extended (Journaled) file system.
+And the My Passport Mac as shipped is already set up that way.

 HSF+ is what your Mac is expecting to see when you plug in an external drive.

 You can breathe a sigh of relief.
-When you buy this drive and plug it in, your Mac will understand it.
+Because when you buy this drive and plug it in, your Mac will understand it.

-The My Passport for Mac will work with the following Mac operating systems: Mojave, Sierra, El Capitan, Yosemite and Mavericks.
+The My Passport for Mac will work with the following Mac operating systems: Mojave, Hight Sierra and Sierra.

 Share the My Passport for Mac with a Windows PC